ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 Note that it also possible to run the sinteractive session in a tmux session.
 This allows the interactive job to persist when losing connectivity to the Slurm Login Node.

 Lastly use VS Code's remote explorer to connect to compute-001.
+It will ask for the operating system of the remote server (pick Linux) and will then install the necessary VS Code server software.
+You should then be able to use VS Code to browse your ilifu home directory and open an interactive terminal.

 ## Environment Modules